 “I feel our firm has done its job when I see peace of mind on our clients’ faces.”

 Over forty years ago, Thom Cooper created the law firm that would become Cooper, Adel, Vu & Associates with the goal of representing seniors in a way that maximized their independence and minimized the stress and burden placed on loved ones.
 Since then, Attorney Cooper has provided educational seminars throughout Ohio to spread the word about estate planning and elder law.
 He has helped thousands of seniors and their families find public benefits to protect and preserve their assets.
 Thom was among the first 19 attorneys in Ohio to receive Dual Certification as an Elder Law Specialist by both the National Elder Law Foundation (NELF) and the Ohio State Bar Association (OSBA).
 Additionally, he was among the charter members certified by NELF in 1995.

 Thom and his wife, Kathy, who also works at Cooper, Adel, Vu & Associates, live in Centerburg with their four cats.
 They have two daughters and four grandchildren.
 Their older daughter, Michol, is a Vascular Surgeon and Assistant Professor at the University of Florida.
-Their younger daughter, Lauren, received her Juris Doctorate from the University of Dayton School of Law and is a Partner with Cooper, Adel, Vu & Associates.
+Their younger daughter, Lauren, received her Juris Doctor from the University of Dayton School of Law and is a Partner with Cooper, Adel, Vu & Associates.

 Why did you decide to practice Estate Planning and Elder Law?